Fishcam: Denmark

-Between 1981 and 1985, the public Danish broadcaster Danmarks Radio (DR) aired a programme called pausefisk (pause fish) during long breaks between programming.
+DR TV used an aquarium as an interlude between 1981 and 1985, during long breaks between programming, with a camera recording the TV-Byen aquarium.
+The interlude was known as Pause-fisk.

 Germany

-In 1992 when Ostdeutscher Rundfunk Brandenburg launched, ORB Aquarium was among the original programmes, consisting of a 30-minute loop of Fish.
+In 1992 when Ostdeutscher Rundfunk Brandenburg (ORB) launched, ORB Aquarium was among the original programmes, consisting of a 30-minute loop of Fish.
 Music was provided by Radio Brandenburg (now rbb radioeins).
 In September 1992, the show recurved 10,000 viewers and a 37.5% market share, the highest value in the history of ORB.
 That led to similar programmes such as Space Night, first shown on Bayerischer Rundfunk in 1994, which is currently shown on ARD-alpha & Germany's Most Beautiful Railways aired on ARD between 1995 & 2013.
 ORB Aquarium was discontinued in 2004.

 Hong Kong

 The ATV Network in Hong Kong also aired a Fishcam programme, in lieu of test card after the station signs off the air.
 The programme's name was Telefishion (魚樂無窮).
 It became an unexpected hit for the station, with the programme performing as well as, if not better than, the station's normal primetime programmes.
 The title of the show entered into popular vocabulary as one being incredibly bored.